elena5875/Restaurant_Django/README.md

-# Issues Encountered
+# Issues
-Development Environment Challenges
-During the development of my website, I faced some challenges with the Integrated Development Environments (IDEs) I used, specifically CodeAnywhere and Gitpod.
-These platforms sometimes failed to open, and there were instances where my work would unexpectedly disappear.
-This made the development process more difficult and time-consuming.

-Reservation Form Integration
+IDE's would sometimes not open or worst my work would just suddenly disappear.
+I used codeanywhere and gitpod but both had alot of issue during the time I was building my website

-Due to time constraints, I was unable to fully integrate my reservation form with the Django administration panel.
-While the Django admin interface works as intended, the reservation form presents several issues:
+Due to time constraints, I was not able to link my reservation form to django administration.

-Responsive Design Issues
-I encountered problems with how certain elements displayed on smaller screens:

-Gallery and Menu Icons:
-On smaller screens, some gallery images and menu icons do not display properly or appear too large.
-This affects the overall user experience on mobile devices.

-Header and Form Overlap:
-The header does not resize correctly on small screens, causing overlapping issues with the reservation and review forms.
-Despite numerous trial-and-error adjustments, I ran out of time to find a permanent solution.
-However, the webpage remains functional and is still readable on smaller screens.
-As a workaround, since the navigation bar is not visible on both the reservation and review pages, I created a link on the forms that directs users back to the homepage.

-Submit Button Functionality

-Reservation Submission:
+Django administration is working as I want it to be but my reservation form has a lot of issues, namely:
+time: the user was supposed to see a dropdown menu where the user can choose between 5pm till 11 pm No matter what code I do the dropdown menu would not work in the website but would work in django administration.

+I have encountered also an issue where the in smaller screens the gallery pictures and the menu icons are not all displayed or the pictures are too big.

-When a user clicks the submit button on the reservation form, the expectation is that it should automatically save the reservation data in the Django admin and send a mock email confirming that the reservation has been successful.
-Currently, this functionality is not working as expected.
+Submit button: When the user clicks the submit button, it should automatically store the data to django admin

-Consistency Across Pages
-Another challenge was ensuring consistency across different pages of the website:

-I aimed to maintain a uniform appearance, specifically that the header and footer should be visible across all pages (reservation, menu, and review pages).
-Resolution of Issues
-I managed to address several of the issues mentioned above.
-The website is now functioning properly in both the Django admin interface and the main website.

-To resolve the issue of uniformity, I created a base HTML file containing the header and footer, which can be easily reused across any new HTML pages within the website.

-Resolution of Issues
+     and at the same time create a mock email stating that the reservation has been successful.

+I had an issue in making sure that there is uniformity in the website as the user opens another tab.
+I would like make sure that both header and footer are also seen in the reservation, menu and review pages.

-I managed to address several of the issues mentioned above.
-The website is now functioning properly in both the Django admin interface and the main website.
+### I was able to address all the issues that I have mentioned earlier in my work and now the website is working properly both in the django admin site and also in the main website.

-To resolve the issue of uniformity, I created a base HTML file containing the header and footer, which can be easily reused across any new HTML pages within the website.
+For the issue in uniformity.
+I had to create a base html where the header and the footer is found and can be easily copied to the any new html formed in the website.

 # Credits

 All my pictures are downloaded from pexel.com

     https://www.pexels.com/

-    And all the pictures were stored in cloudinary account https://console.cloudinary.com/pm/c-27ce96169f2fa7ccae6699f09c4863/developer-dashboard
+    And all the pictures were stored in cloudinary account

+    https://console.cloudinary.com/pm/c-27ce96169f2fa7ccae6699f09c4863/developer-dashboard

 # References:

-    Django Admin Documentation
     https://docs.djangoproject.com/en/5.0/ref/contrib/admin/

-    Django Getting Started
     https://www.djangoproject.com/start/

-    Django Email Tutorial
     https://learndjango.com/tutorials/django-email-contact-form-tutorial

-    Whitenoise Documentation
     https://whitenoise.readthedocs.io/en/stable/django.html#use-a-content-delivery-network

-    Heroku Deployment Checklist
     https://dev.to/thomz/my-django-heroku-checklist-3p72

-    Git Tutorial
     https://www.atlassian.com/git/tutorials

-    Django Girls Tutorial
     https://tutorial.djangogirls.org/en/django_installation/